General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Tolman-Oppenheimer-Volkoff star

 In Fig.~\ref{fig:TOVDynrho} we present the time evolution of the normalized maximum density of the $1.41~M_\odot$ H4 stellar model with a moving mesh (blue) and a static mesh (orange) with our standard resolution setup.
 Again, we compute the fundamental radial pulsation frequency.
 Using a Fourier transform of the density oscillations we obtain $2.343$~kHz for the moving mesh and $2.358$~kHz for the static mesh.
 For comparison, the perturbative calculation gives $2.385$~kHz.
 Deviations of the order of one per cent are comparable to what is found by other codes e.g. \citep{2002PhRvD..65h4024F}.

-Moving-mesh runs with the higher and lower resolution setups result in frequencies of $2.352$~kHz and $2.318$~kHz respectively, i.e. the frequencies approach the perturbative result with increasing resolution.
-In addition, we perform a moving-mesh simulation with a initial mesh setup with standard resolution ($\approx191$~m) including a random component to slightly offset the mesh-generating points.
+Moving-mesh runs with the higher and lower resolution (see Fig.~\ref{fig:TOV_Dyn_Res}) result in frequencies of $2.352$~kHz and $2.318$~kHz respectively, i.e. increasing the resolution leads to frequencies which lie closer to the perturbative result.
+In addition, we perform a moving-mesh simulation with an initial mesh setup with standard resolution ($\approx191$~m) including a random component to slightly offset the mesh-generating points.
 We obtain $2.349$~kHz, which is slightly higher than the result from the same resolution setup without the random component.
-We note that including the random component in the mesh setup reduces grid effects, while only slightly increases the damping in the maximum density oscillation.
+We note that including the random component in the mesh setup reduces grid effects, while it only slightly increases the damping in the maximum density oscillation.
 The overall agreement in the frequencies validates our implementation of GRHD and the metric solver, as well as their coupling in a realistic setup which employs a microphysical EOS.

+The moving-mesh and static-mesh standard resolution simulations of the star preserve the initial TOV solution during the whole simulation time with only a very mild drift in the central density, which is also seen in other simulations \citep[e.g.][]{2002PhRvD..65h4024F}.
+The drift diminishes with higher resolution, see Fig.~\ref{fig:TOV_Dyn_Res}.
+Increasing the resolution also yields less damping in the rest-mass density oscillation.